 Cancer care goes far beyond diagnosis and treatment.
 When eating becomes difficult because of nausea and vomiting from chemo, or radiation effects like mouth sores and digestive-tract damage, nutritional support is a must.
 People suffering emotional fallout from cancer often benefit from psychological or spiritual counseling.
 Pain management can make a world of difference in being able to tolerate the treatment side effects of cancer.

 Multidisciplinary teams bring together a variety of services.
-Nutritionists, social workers, specialty therapists and others work alongside oncology physicians and oncology nurses to provide holistic care.
+Nutritionists, nurse navigators, social workers, specialty therapists and others work alongside oncology physicians and oncology nurses to provide holistic care.
 When choosing a hospital, ask about the scope of health care team members and the range of services they offer.

 “Cancer care is not as oncologist-focused as it was maybe 20 years ago,” Patel says.
 “It’s much more patient-focused, so really think about the cancer care team as one that is much broader.
 There’s everything from nurse navigators to clinical nurses, physical therapists and palliative care specialists as well as the oncologist.”

 Most cancer centers have financial services to help patients and families deal with insurance coverage or find resources to assist with issues like travel funding for specialized treatment like proton beam radiation.

 “Cancer is associated with an enormous amount of toxicity that extends well beyond what we think of as the usual stuff of chemo, radiation and surgery,” Califano says.
 “There’s a huge psychosocial impact on families.
 Issues with work and financial toxicity are really significant.
 So, a multidisciplinary team can help with these (aftereffects) of treatment in a comprehensive way so that people get back to work, health and wellness.”